 In CONNECT, musical rights determine visibility for some data and features.
 If your organization has an active claim on an asset, you’ll be able to see provider breakouts and rights details.

 If you’ve submitted claims to Luminate before, you may continue doing so via existing channels for now.
-Use the Market Share Request form to request changes to your claims or resolve conflicts.
+Use the Market Share Request form to submit changes to your claims or resolve conflicts.
 Note that we aren’t onboarding new claim providers until the new process is live.

 See rights on Dashboards